colmharte/geteventstore-client/README.md

 # geteventstore-client

-### Basic client for talking to GetEventStore using the AtomPub interface over HTTP
+### Client for talking to GetEventStore using the AtomPub interface over HTTP

 ### Support